 - Bridal Mehndi cost: Rs 1000 to Rs 5000

 How much does a typical Indian wedding cost?

-Tourists on the other hand, are equally curious to explore the Indian weddings, which they have only seen in Bollywood movies.
-Unlike western countries, weddings in India last for about 4-5 days, which start from the sangeet ceremony at the bride’s place to the post wedding reception at groom’s place.
-The mehndi, sangeet, pagri, lehenga, rehearsing to the Bollywood numbers, mouth watering cuisine and the endless fun involved – all have become the major factors for this uprising trend in Indian tourism.
-Apart from the traditional weddings, the venue and place play a major role in attracting the foreigners.
+Tourists on the other hand, are equally curious to explore Indian weddings, which they have only seen in Bollywood movies.
+Unlike western countries, weddings in India last for about 4-5 days, which start from the sangeet ceremony at the bride’s place to the post-wedding reception at the groom’s place.
+The mehndi, sangeet, pagri, lehenga, rehearsing to the Bollywood numbers, mouth-watering cuisine and the endless fun involved – all have become the major factors for this uprising trend in Indian tourism.
+Apart from traditional weddings, the venue and place play a major role in attracting the foreigners.

 Weddings for sale